Neurology / Biochemistry

 The D3 Protocol

-The Clusterbusters anti-inflammatory regimen has produced 81.3% response rates across 7,000+ patients (Batcheller, VitaminDWiki, 2022).
+The Clusterbusters anti-inflammatory regimen reported 81.3% self-reported response rates across 7,000+ participants in an uncontrolled survey (Batcheller, VitaminDWiki, 2022).
 The target is serum 25(OH)D of ~80 ng/mL with essential cofactors.
 For non-responders, the "Full Monty" adds turmeric, quercetin, resveratrol, and high-dose vitamin C.

 Acute Abortives